abdelrhman-hamdy/YoutubeWatch/README.md

 # Run The Application
  you will need to provide some values when applying the terraform :
  - Youtupe API key, to get one, check this [link](https://www.youtube.com/watch?v=D56_Cx36oGY&t=76s) from 1:16 to 4:45
+ - Summerizer API key, create an acount on https://www.edenai.co/ , they provide a 10$ credit to use
  - A username and password of your choice for the created database.
  - Email address to receive notifications.
 DON'T forget to confirm the subscription that will be sent from SNS
  - List of your favourite youtube channel ids, to know how to get a channel id, check this [link](https://www.youtube.com/watch?v=0oDy2sWPF38)